 The University of Minnesota (UMN) Rheumatology Fellowship Training Program is a 2-year clinical training program.
 For individuals whose goal is to become an academic rheumatologist, opportunities for additional years of research training exist in disciplines such as public health and health administration, and basic science/immunology.

-The program has graduated thirty-six Fellows, ten of whom have pursued academic careers.
+The program has graduated thirty-nine Fellows, eleven of whom have pursued academic careers.
 Since our first accreditation in 1987, our ABIM exam pass rate has been 100%.
 The program was fully accredited in 2005 and again in 2011, both times with no citations.
-Additionally, the program accepts J-1 and H-1B Visas.
+Additionally, the program accepts J-1 visas.

 The Goal of the University of Minnesota Medical Center Rheumatology Fellowship Training Program of today is to produce highly competent clinical rheumatologists who, aligned with trainee career goals and with the needs of the community, become scholarly academic educators, productive physician scientists, and/or compassionate community providers.

-Hennepin County Medical Center (HCMC) is a comprehensive academic medical center and public hospital located in the heart of Minneapolis.
-Unique to HCMC are monthly joint Radiology and Rheumatology trainee Imaging seminars, the metabolic bone disorder clinic, and a prevalence of patients with SLE in immigrant Asian populations and the younger minorities with severe nephritis.
+Hennepin Healthcare is a comprehensive academic medical center and public hospital located in the heart of Minneapolis.
+Unique to Hennepin Healthcare are monthly joint Radiology and Rheumatology trainee Imaging seminars, the metabolic bone disorder clinic, and a prevalence of patients with SLE in immigrant Asian populations and the younger minorities with severe nephritis.
 The patient case mix also favors rheumatic complications of hemodialysis and renal transplantation, complications of HIV infection, complications of hepatitis C, crystal-induced arthritis.
-Inpatient consultation services at HCMC provide Fellows with experience evaluating and caring for a highly diverse multi-ethnic population with complex multi-system illness and social service issues.
+Inpatient consultation services provide Fellows with experience evaluating and caring for a highly diverse multi-ethnic population with complex multi-system illness and social service issues.

 University of Minnesota Medical Center (UMMC) is a tertiary care referral hospital and hospital based clinic for the Fairview Health System for the Upper Midwest.
 As such, the patient population it serves is diverse; disease states include common (psoriasis, temporal arteritis) and less common (multiple sclerosis, CNS vasculitis) ones and patients with a range of no to multi-organ (eg. transplant) co-morbidities.